cranjesh/images-test/TheSoldiersLegacyThorough.md

 Hanger hesitated, then sighed heavily.
 "There's been talk—quiet, mind you—about the Colonel.
 Hawthorne's men don't trust him, and neither did the Captain.
 Edward was a good man, but he was digging where he shouldn't have.
 I told him as much."

+Back in our quarters, I asked Holmes how he had deduced Hanger's involvement.

+"Three small details, Watson.
+First, the leather polish on his hands matched the distinct variety used on the chest's fittings.
+Second, his frequent glances toward the library's east wing while discussing William suggested intimate knowledge of that section of the house.
+Finally, and most tellingly, the way he maintained the stable logs – meticulous, coded entries that mirrored the careful documentation style I observed in Edward's military records.
+A man chosen for his discretion and attention to detail."

+"Remarkable!"
+I exclaimed.

+"Merely observation, Watson.
+But in this case, observation that confirmed Hanger as Edward's chosen confidant rather than William's suspected spy."

 ### Chapter 6: Messages and Meetings

 The fog clung to the streets as our carriage approached 221B Baker Street.
 Holmes had insisted on stopping here before heading to the inn, citing the possibility of awaiting correspondence.
 Mrs. Hudson greeted us at the door with two urgent telegrams.